jarohde/rnt/README.md

 provide a string of a single subreddit name (e.g., 'AskReddit').

-`search_term_is_subreddit`: Optional Boolean (True or False) argument to signify whether `GetRedditData()` extracts a subreddit data set; default set to True.
+`search_term_is_subreddit`: Optional Boolean (True or False) argument to signify whether `GetRedditData` extracts a subreddit data set; default set to False.

-`size`: Optional integer argument to signify how many Reddit submissions and comments to extract; default set to 500 each. `GetRedditData()` should only be used to extract limited or exploratory data sets.
+`size`: Optional integer argument to signify how many Reddit submissions and their associated comments to extract; default set to 500 submission.
+`GetRedditData` should only be used to extract limited or exploratory data sets.
 I recommend using the Pushshift Reddit repository for extracting large data sets.

-`start_date`/`end_date`: Optional date arguments for `GetRedditData()`;
+`start_date`/`end_date`: Optional date arguments for `GetRedditData`;
 default end date set to current date and default start date set to one week prior.
 Format should be string objects organized like 'YYYY, MM, DD' (e.g., `start_date='2022, 5, 27'` for May 27, 2022).

-`GetRedditData().df`: Object attribute; extracts the Reddit data set as a pandas DataFrame object.
+`GetRedditData.df`: Object attribute; extracts the Reddit data set as a pandas DataFrame object.

+`GetRedditData.write_data()`: Object method that writes the pandas DataFrame object to file.
+The method can take `file_type` and `file_name` as optional parameters. `file_type` indicates what file format to use when writing the data set and accepts a string argument of either 'json' or 'csv'; default set to 'json'. `file_name` takes a string to indicate what the file name should be saved as; default set to the search term provided.

 ### GetRedditNetwork()